Eros-Rama/new_healthcare_chatbot/README.md

 ```

-And as output, the API similarly returns a Json ojbet as below:
+And as output, the API similarly returns a Json object as below:

 ```
 {